polarsquad/docker-basics-workshop/www/content/07-volumes.md

 We'll use the directory we just created as the host path we want to mount, and `/usr/share/nginx/html` as the target path in the container.
 In this case, the target path is the place where NGINX serves static files from.
-Note that the host path must specified as an absolute path, which is why the example uses the `$PWD` environment variable.
+Note that the host path must be specified as an absolute path, which is why the example uses the `$PWD` environment variable.

 Let's see if we can access the file we just created and mounted.